 Our Middlesex County personal injury attorneys know many local insurance adjusters.
 We often work with them – giving them undeniable evidence and research we’ve gathered in each case – to get accident victims the actual money they need to recover.

 How much does a Middlesex County accident attorney cost?

 It costs you nothing for GibsonSingleton Virginia Injury Attorneys to represent you.
 We work on a contingency basis, so we get paid if we win your case.
-If you just want some advice about your accident, we offer that for free.
+If you just want some advice about your car, motorcycle, or truck accident, we offer that for free.
 Not every accident needs an attorney, and we will give you an honest assessment either way.

 Call our offices today for a free consultation at (804) 413-6777.

 Call our Eastern Virginia office today for a free consultation

 at (804) 413-6777 or toll free (855) 781-6777.